pascalvanderheiden/ais-apim-odata-reactjs/README.md

 cd <app_name>
 npm start
 ```
 I just pasted these commands in the terminal in Visual Studio Code.
+For the deployment to work, please use the same folder name I've used: `react-odata-app` in the `src` folder, so `azd` can find the code for the deployment.

 ![ais-apim-odata-reactjs](docs/images/vscode_create_reactjs_app.gif)